-The Fronius Ohmpilot is a consumption controller that uses PV current, for example, to heat water.
+The Fronius Ohmpilot is a consumption controller that uses PV current to heat water and towel radiators amongst other consumers.
 This makes it possible for your customers to give their primary heat source – e.g. oil heating – a break during the summer months.

-With the Fronius Ohmpilot, heating elements can be operated infinitely between 0 and 9 kW provided that they have three phases: 3 kW of power are available for each phase.
+With the Fronius Ohmpilot, heating elements can be continuously adjusted between 0 and 9 kW provided that they have three phases: 3 kW of power are available for each phase.

 |Power range||Phase 1||Phase 2||Phase 3|

 |0 - 3 kW||0 - 3 kW adjustable||-||-|

 |3 - 6 kW||0 - 3 kW adjustable||3 kW fixed||-|

 |6 - 9 kW||0 - 3 kW adjustable||3 kW fixed||3 kW fixed|